jeanguyomarch/eovim/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 cmake --build .
-cmake --build . --target install # Possibly as root (i.e. via sudo)
+cmake --build . --target install # Possibly as root (i.e. via sudo) ldconfig # On Linux only, possibly as root (i.e. via sudo)
 ```

 If we want to run `eovim` without installing it, please refer to the
 **Hacking** section.

+Note that unless `-DWITH_OPTIONS=OFF` is passed to cmake, eovim will install
+libraries.
+Hence, the need to run `ldconfig` after installing Eovim.
+Libraries
+are by default installed in the **prefix** directory passed to cmake (by default
+`/usr/local`) in a subdirectory that can be either `lib32/`, `lib64/` or `lib/`
+dependending on how the target architecture is detected.
+This subdirectory can
+be forced by passing `-DLIB_INSTALL_DIR=alteratnate-lib-dir` to cmake.

 # Usage